The Kenwood TS-2000 has a strong birdie (false signal) at 436.800MHz. This is the 28th harmonic of X400, the 15.6 MHz TCXO.

 PASSALL ON SOFTDCD ON

-Note: The effectiveness of “SOFTDCD” doesn’t match a “real” external TNC–the TNC still relies on the squelch (ugh).
+SOFTDCD doesn’t match a “real” external TNC–the TNC still relies on the hardware squelch.

 try “S-meter Squelch (menu #19A)” to enable you to transmit when the received signal is strong and transmits constantly (such as packet satellites like GO-32).

-Note: This is ONLY effective when the station you desire to communicate with can receive while transmitting, and you must manually turn up the squelch for an instant, then turn it back down so that the TS-2000 can receive the other station after the TS-2000 sends its data.
+This is ONLY effective when the station you desire to communicate with can receive while transmitting.
+You must manually turn up the squelch for an instant, then turn it back down so that the TS-2000 can receive the other station after the TS-2000 sends its data.

 The Kenwood TS-2000 with internal TNC is capable of ARISS packet operations.
 The performance of the internal TNC can be a little frustrating on receive.

-The satellite “TRACE” feature of the TS-2000 is ONLY useful in conjunction with computer tuning, since it does not account for Doppler shift magnitude increasing relative to frequency.
-For example, a -1.0kHz Doppler shift on 146MHz will be about -2.99kHz on 436MHz, and so on.
+TRACE feature of the TS-2000 is ONLY useful in conjunction with computer tuning, since it does not account for Doppler shift magnitude increasing relative to frequency.